anujgupta82/anujgupta82.github.io_old/_posts/2016-09-24-gradients.markdown

 ### Introduction

-Training neural nets ia all about (computing gradients)[http://deeplearning.stanford.edu/wiki/index.php/Deriving_gradients_using_the_backpropagation_idea].
+Training neural nets ia all about [computing gradients](http://deeplearning.stanford.edu/wiki/index.php/Deriving_gradients_using_the_backpropagation_idea).
 In this post we will systmatically see the maths that goes into computing these gradients.
 The complexity of calculations depends on 3 things:

 1. Depth of the network
 2. Number of training examples (1 or more)